 Nebbiolo is a light-red red wine that can cross that “rose” border.
 But don’t be fooled: Nebbiolo is a monster.
 It shows flavors of tar, tobacco, herbs, and cherries with massive tannins.
 When on the vine, the Nebbiolo grapes become quite foggy – and so they named this grape after the word nebbia, which means fog.

-Almost identical to Zinfandel when it comes to flavor, Teroldego often shows great intensity of spiciness, tar, and red fruits.
+Almost identical to Zinfandel when it comes to flavor, Teroldego often shows the intensity of spiciness, tar, and red fruits.
 The notable difference between Zinfandel and Teroldego is the softer tannins in Teroldego and intense acidity.

 The Lagrein flavor profile includes grippy tannins, intense bitterness, and fruit-forwardness.
 It was not a flavor profile many winemakers found pleasant – but today, winemaking techniques have helped this rebellious varietal become palatable and well-rounded.